-Suffolk University Art Gallery is the Art & Design Department’s main exhibition space.
-In its new location on the sixth floor of the Sawyer Building, the gallery’s exhibition program represents all fields of study offered by the art school.
-Our gallery presents exciting exhibits and related programs, reflecting our increasingly visual and image-driven world, and engaging our Suffolk community while adding to a larger conversation in the Boston cultural arena.
-Exhibits of current student work as well as themed curated exhibitions provide an important link between and for students, faculty, and visitors.
+The Suffolk University Gallery is the Art & Design Department’s main exhibition space.
+Located on the sixth floor of the Sawyer Building, the gallery presents exciting exhibits and related programs that reflect our increasingly visual and image-driven world.
+The gallery aims to engage the whole Suffolk community while adding to larger conversations taking place in Greater Boston's cultural arena.
+Exhibits of student work from all departments, as well as themed curated exhibitions, provide an important link between and for students, faculty, and visitors.

 See a gallery of past exhibits below.